An Online Investor’s Glossary

 Passive investor: An investor who generally believes it’s impossible for most people to consistently beat the stock market and therefore buys investments and hangs onto them.
 Many passive investors invest in broad and diversified index funds, which are highly tax-efficient and outperform many investors who try to beat the market with market timing and stock picking.

-Phishing: A type of cybercrime where the bad guys tempt computer users to click on seemingly legitimate websites and enter personal information, which is then stolen and sold.
+Phishing: A type of cybercrime where the bad guys tempt computer users to click on seemingly legitimate websites and enter personal information, which is then stolen and sold or used.

 Prospectus: The in-depth document required to be filed with regulators by mutual funds, exchange-traded funds, and companies going public for the first time in an IPO.